Dappled Grey American Saddlebred Gelding

 He's an 'Old Soul'.

 A beautiful black and white paint gelding named Juan Ranger (from the Texas Rangers “one riot, one ranger”), he is simply called Ranger.
-Because he has limited sight in one eye, he might be considered a special needs horse, but still trustworthy and gentle.
+Because he is completely blind on the left side, he might be considered a special needs horse, but still trustworthy and gentle.
 He can still be counted on for a good ride.
-Ranger loves his treats.
-He has to have his after dinner peppermints.
-He is such a treat hound!
+Ranger loves his treats, especially peppermints.
+Must have his after dinner mints!
 He loves apples too, and an occasional bite of cold watermelon.
 His previous owners, a retired older couple, have high hopes for Ranger fitting into the Hope Reigns session programs with his sweet and gentle personality.
 He is still trying to find his place in the herd.
 His best bud is Kota but when there are more horses together, Ranger retreats away.
 Most of the time, you will find him grazing alone.
 There are times when Kota will go eat hay with Ranger just to let him know he is not forgotten and is still loved by Kota.
 Ranger has shown to be a good big brother to TC.
 When Ranger first came to the ranch, he appeared to be shy but turns out he really is just patiently waiting for his turn and follows the leader quite well.
 Spending time with Ranger is good for the soul!

 Paint Quarter Horse Gelding